ChachyDev/Lorem/README.md

 # Lorem

-The next-generation Minecraft Launcher library.
+The next-generation Minecraft launching library built for the JVM.

 How do I use this?